 In the race for Senate, Democrat Mark Kelly leads Senator Martha McSally by a 5-point 48%-43% margin.
 Kelly holds an 8-point edge among self-identified independents and 71-points among Democrats.
 McSally carries Republicans by 50 points.
 The Senate race is closely correlated with presidential preference.
 87% of Joe Biden voters plan to support Mark Kelly while 85% of Donald Trump voters plan to support Marth McSally.
 The 9% of undecided voters support Biden by a 3-point margin and disapprove of McSally’s job performance by an 18-point margin.

-This poll was conducted by Gravis Marketing, a nonpartisan research and data firm. specializing in public opinion polls, p2p texting, and political advertising.
+This poll was conducted by Gravis Marketing, a nonpartisan research, and data firm. specializing in public opinion polls, P2P texting, and political advertising.
 This poll of 684 registered, likely voters in Arizona was conducted September 10th through the 11th and has a margin of error of ±3.8%.
 This survey was conducted using interactive voice responses and an online panel of cell phone users.
 This poll was not commissioned by any campaign committee or other organization and was paid for by Gravis Marketing.
 Results are weighted by voting demographics.
-Questions can be directed to the managing partner of Gravis Marketing, Doug Kaplan.
+Questions can be directed to the Gravis Marketing Research Team.

 Arizona Poll Results Arizona (September 11, 2020)